codatio/codat-docs/docs/lending/guides/general-loan-writeback.md

 Loan writeback process operates with two bank accounts: a borrower's business bank account, where the money lent is deposited, and a lender's bank account, which is a virtual bank account in the accounting platform that acts as a container for lender transactions.

 First, your customer needs to choose one of their existing bank accounts.
 This account will be used to depost the loan.
-Call our [List accounts](/lending-api#/operations/list-accounting-bank-accounts) endpoint to retrieve the customer's existing bank accounts.
+Call our [List bank accounts](/lending-api#/operations/list-accounting-bank-accounts) endpoint to retrieve the customer's existing bank accounts.

 <Tabs>
 <TabItem value="nodejs" label="TypeScript">